 Wondering where to stay in Bristol?
 Check out The Mercure Bristol Grand Hotel on Broad Street, located in the heart of Bristol’s old city.
 This Victorian hotel is a short distance from Temple Meads train station and roughly a 20-minute taxi ride from Bristol’s airport.

-Due to its central location, The Mercure is a perfect jumping-off point for exploring the city-centre by foot.
+Due to its central location, The Mercure is a perfect jumping-off point for exploring the city-centre on foot.
 In the evening, guests can easily walk from the hotel to many nearby restaurants, bars or nightclubs.
 With over 180 luxury rooms and suites, the hotel also boasts a health and leisure club with a swimming pool and jacuzzi.
 Perfect for relaxing after a long day touring the city.

 While Harbourside is technically located within Bristol’s city-centre, it is a neighbourhood worth visiting in its own right, and perfect for people wanting to experience a quieter part of Bristol.